 Tip 1: Cycling tours through Berlin

-Getting back on your bike in late summer and exploring the city and surrounding area is definitely one of the top outdoor activities in Berlin!
+Getting back on your bike in spring and exploring the city and surrounding area is definitely one of the top outdoor activities in Berlin!
 In Berlin there are varied or romantic routes, along the Panke, the Tegeler See, through the Grunewald forest or the zoo and of course along the former Berlin Wall.
 Or you can start a discovery tour on the traces of Berlin's industrial culture, visiting backyard sites and former factory buildings.
 To cool off after your tour, you can also take a ride to one of the many lakes for swimming in Berlin.

-Tip 2: Relaxing during a walk in th park
+Tip 2: Relax during a walk in the park

 Tip 4: Hiking in and around Berlin